y-monson/recipes/README.md

 5. Unit Tests: Add unit tests to ensure the reliability of the components.

-## Getting Started with Create React App
+## Additional information to get started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).